Using Macros in Vim and Neovim

 Start recording a macro: Press

-.
+qfollowed by any letter fromatozorAtoZ.
 This letter is the register where the macro will be stored.
-For example,qa
+For example,qastarts recording a macro and stores it in registera. -

 Perform the actions you want to automate: These can include navigating through the text, inserting or deleting text, copying and pasting, or any other Vim commands.
 Vim will record everything you do until you stop recording.